 Key to understanding any country’s linguistic makeup is looking at where within the country each of the languages is spoken.
 (Incidentally, this is something I found particularly interesting when looking at the languages of Malaysia.
 You can read more on that topic by clicking the link below.)

 With English being the primary language in New Zealand by such a clear margin, it is unsurprisingly the most spoken language in all 67 of the country’s cities and districts.
 In 60 of those areas, the second most commonly spoken New Zealand language is Māori.

-In Wellington city, it is French that is the second most spoken language.
-In Ashburton district it is Tagalog, in the Tasman district it’s German and in the Mackenzie and Queenstown-Lakes districts, Spanish is the second most spoken language after English.
+In Wellington city, it is French which is the second most spoken language.
+In the Ashburton district, it is Tagalog, in the Tasman district it’s German and in the Mackenzie and Queenstown-Lakes districts, Spanish is the second most spoken language after English.